Light-matter interaction between templated molecular layers and surface lattice resonances: Funding sources

 \section{Funding sources}

 This project is funded with support from the RTG-2591 `TIDE - Template-designed Organic Electronics' (Deutsche Forschungsgemeinschaft).
-K.L. and R.S. acknowledge funding from the DFG project LI 2633/5-1.
-Instrument funding by the Deutsche Forschungsgemeinschaft in cooperation with the Ministerium für Kunst und Wissenschaft of North Rhine-Westphalia (INST 216/1121-1 FUGG) is acknowledged.
+K.L. and R.S. acknowledge funding from the DFG project 426882575.
+Instrument funding by the Deutsche Forschungsgemeinschaft in cooperation with the Ministerium für Kunst und Wissenschaft of North Rhine-Westphalia (projects 448775637 and INST 216/1121-1 FUGG) is acknowledged.